katyspence/120-work/hw-3/readme.md

 I like keeping up with the forums, though.
 Even though I haven't had many problems, it does help to know that we have our own store of knowledge in which we can help each other.
 I always read the email notifications when people ask for help, but there haven't been many I feel like I can contribute to.
 I echoed some sentiments on some posts, but I didn't have anything great to add.
 I'll keep watching.

 I always seem to have a little bit of trouble adding screenshots to these assignments.
 I thought I figured it out on the last assignment, but I had trouble with this one, too.
-The image is showing in my preview screen, but it is not showing on my GitHub page.
+The image is showing in my preview screen, but it is not showing on my GitHub page. *I fixed it!*

 Plus, I am just excited about what we're learning and have to subject my poor boyfriend to hearing me talk about how cool it is to be learning these things.